honeymessages/honeymessages-framework/README.md

 ##### Conclusion

 This concludes the tutorial on how to setup the honey messages framework.
 For real-world tests, you will need a public domain with wildcard subdomains to run tests on messengers.
-Django and docker-compose make it really easy to add a web server into the setup that serves the static files.
+Django and docker compose make it really easy to add a web server into the setup that serves the static files.
 Also, you may want to use a faster database in production, e.g., [PostgreSQL with Django](https://docs.djangoproject.com/en/5.0/ref/databases/).